stenslae/FPGA_Security/README.md

 # FPGA Security

-This repository holds a configurable system for the DE10-Nano to explore trust, cryptography, and hardware/IoT hacking on FPGAs.
+This repository holds a configurable system for the DE10-Nano to explore trust, cryptography, and exploitations on FPGAs.

 # Projects